What is an LLC Registered Agent? (The Complete Guide)

 Compliance document is a general term used to describe information and records that your business must keep on file with the Secretary of State or other state agency.

-These may include articles or organizations, organization charts, minutes from members or managers' meetings, LLC operating agreements, tax returns, and so on.
+For our LLC, the compliance documents include articles or organizations, organization charts, minutes from members' or managers' meetings, LLC operating agreements, and tax returns.

 Related Article: How to Change Registered Agent for an LLC